 Welcome to the World Football League Website

-WFL on TVS
+WFL on TVS Sports Network

 On April 4, 1974 the World Football League and the TVS Television Network reached an agreement that guaranteed the league a national Game of the Week.
 The games were televised on Thursday nights.

-Gary L. Davidson and Don Reagan sign a national TV contract with Eddie Einhorn and the TVS Network for a national WFL Game of the Week.
+Gary L. Davidson and Don Reagan sign a national TV contract with Eddie Einhorn and the TVS Sports Network for a national WFL Game of the Week.

 WFL Vice-President Max Muhleman and Ed Scharetg, Vice President of the Fireman's Fund, consummate sale of the first minute of advertising for the World Football League's TVS telecasts.